cubahno/connexions/docs/config/service.md

     └── openapi.yml     # OpenAPI specification
 ```

-For Docker with mounted specs, use a directory structure with `config.yml` alongside your spec:
+For the full server mode with mounted specs, use a directory structure with `config.yml` alongside your spec:

 ```
 openapi/